sowcow/blog/content/posts/orsa.md

 But his behavior is also very impulsive and irresponsible at other times.
 I think he not once shows that dual nature at the same time even.

-And Sandra is simpler as mans discuss once.
+On one hand Sandra is simpler as mans discuss once.
-But she ends up being more real person.
+But she ends up being more real person I beleive.
 And she is the one future oriented.

-(I beleive the very beginning of the movie touches that the future and the past theme.)
+I beleive in the beginning of the movie sequence from car touches that the future and the past theme.
+(Although that part provides also some contrast I beleive between what Sandra and Gianni shows to Andrew - she shows light surface stuff and he shows dark and dangerous stuff)

 ### So